Wenatchee AppleSox: 2025

 Outfielder Brady Bean (Portland) was awarded player of the week on June 2.

 On July 8, Carson Boesel (Washington), Mitch Haythorn (Northern Colorado), Cade Martinez (San Diego) and Joe Thornton (Gonzaga) were selected to represent the AppleSox at the All Star Game in Bellingham.

 Former AppleSox player Aiva Arquette was the seventh overall pick in the 2025 Major League Baseball draft.
 Arquette was selected by the Miami Marlins.

 The AppleSox regressed from their 34-19 record from the previous season.
 The team went 31-23 and finished fourth in the North Division.
 Haythorn finished tied for first in the league with fifty-four strikeouts.
 Haythorn also finished third in the league with a 3.33 ERA.
 Easton Brooks (Utah Tech) threw thirty-nine strikeouts.
 23,926 total fans attended the AppleSox's twenty-seven home games for an average of 886 fans per game.

 The AppleSox qualified for the postseason as a wildcard for their fourth straight playoff appearance.
 The AppleSox faced the Bells in the North Divisional Series but lost the series 1-2.

+2026

+Kainoa Santiago was named player of the week by the league on June 15th.